Hoosiers vs. Hurricanes: Second Round Betting Trends, Record ATS, Home/Road Splits

 |147.3

-- Indiana has a 4-6 record against the spread while going 6-4 overall over its past 10 contests.
+- Indiana has gone 6-4 in its last 10 games, with a 4-6 record against the spread during that span.

-- In their past 10 contests, the Hoosiers have gone over the total five times.
+- The Hoosiers have hit the over in five of their last 10 contests.

+- Miami has a 5-4 record against the spread while finishing 8-2 overall over its past 10 games.

+- The Hurricanes have hit the over in four of their past 10 outings.

-- The Hoosiers score 74.9 points per game, only 3.3 more points than the 71.6 the Hurricanes allow.
+- The Hoosiers average 74.9 points per game, only 3.3 more points than the 71.6 the Hurricanes give up.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.